Ifrit: In fiction

 Afarit feature frequently in film and video games.
 In the Final Fantasy video game series, an ifrit appears as a summonable spirit and an enemy.
 Like its mythological counterpart, it is a spirit of fire and can use an iconic spell called Hellfire.
-In the fifth season of True Blood (2012), an ifrit seeks vengeance for murder of Iraqi civilians by U.S soldiers.
+The Ifrit is also name dropped in Nuclear Option, being a plane called "KR-67 Ifrit."
+In the fifth season of True Blood (2012), an ifrit seeks vengeance for murder of Iraqi civilians by U.S. soldiers.
 In both the novel American Gods (2001) and the television adaptation by Neil Gaiman an ifrit disguised as a taxi-driver appears, trying to get used to his new role, seeking intimacy in a lonely world.